jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 Jay Stanley for diagnosing these issues and providing the patches.

-If you need to re-run the script, note that you will need to use "yum remove" to remove the four MySQL packages installed.
-To be sure, you might want to remove all of the following:
+If you need to re-run the script, note that you will need to use "yum remove" to remove the four MySQL packages, Zenoss, nagios modules and epel.

   * yum remove MySQL*
   * yum remove mysql*